John Krasinski

-Early life
+Early life and education

-John Burke Krasinski was born on October 20, 1979, at St. Elizabeth's Hospital in the Brighton neighborhood of Boston, the youngest of three boys of nurse Mary Clare (née Doyle; born 1949) and internist Ronald Krasinski (born 1946).
-His mother is of Irish ancestry, while his father is of Polish descent.
-He was raised Catholic in the Boston suburb of Newton, Massachusetts.
+John Burke Krasinski was born on October 20, 1979, in the Boston suburb of Newton, Massachusetts, the youngest of three boys of nurse Mary Clare (née Doyle) and internist Ronald Krasinski.
+His mother is of Irish ancestry, and his father is of Polish descent.
+He was raised Catholic.

 Krasinski made his stage debut as Daddy Warbucks in a sixth-grade school production of the musical Annie.
-Afterwards, he co-starred in a satirical play written and cast by his future The Office co-star B. J. Novak when they were high school seniors.
+He co-starred in a satirical play written and cast by his future The Office co-star B. J. Novak when they were high school seniors.
 Krasinski and Novak graduated from Newton South High School in 1997.

-Before entering college, Krasinski taught English as a foreign language in Costa Rica for six months.
-While there, he saved a woman from drowning after she was caught in a riptide at a beach in Manuel Antonio National Park.
-Following his time in Costa Rica, Krasinski attended Brown University, where he studied English and playwriting and wrote an honors thesis entitled "Contents Under Pressure".
+Before entering college, Krasinski taught English as a foreign language instructor in Costa Rica for six months.
+While there, he saved a woman from drowning when she was caught in a rip tide at a beach in Manuel Antonio National Park.
+Krasinski said that what he learned from his mother, who was a lifeguard, helped him save the woman.
+Krasinski attended Brown University, where he studied English and playwriting, and wrote an honors thesis, "Contents Under Pressure."
 He graduated from Brown in 2001.

-During his time at Brown, he was a member of the sketch comedy group Out of Bounds.
-In college, he also helped coach youth basketball at the Gordon School in East Providence, Rhode Island.
-After college, he attended the National Theater Institute in Waterford, Connecticut.
-He also studied at the Actors Center in New York.
+At Brown, he was a member of the sketch comedy group Out of Bounds and helped coach youth basketball at the Gordon School in East Providence, Rhode Island.
+He then attended the National Theater Institute in Waterford, Connecticut.

 Career

-Early 2000s: Career beginnings
+Early 2000s: Career begins

 In 2000, Krasinski interned as a scriptwriter on the show Late Night with Conan O'Brien.
-After graduating from Brown University, Krasinski moved to New York to pursue acting.
-He appeared in commercials and guest-starred on television shows, as well as doing readings of off-Broadway plays while working as a waiter.
-He starred in the play What the Eunuch Saw, which was written and directed by his former college classmates Emily O'Dell and Isaac Robert Hurwitz.
+After graduating from Brown University, he moved to New York to pursue acting.
+He appeared in commercials, guest-starred on television shows, and did readings of off-Broadway plays while working as a waiter.
+He starred in the play What the Eunuch Saw, written and directed by his former college classmates Emily O'Dell and Isaac Robert Hurwitz.

 2005–2009: Breakthrough with The Office and directorial debut

 Krasinski's breakthrough came in 2004 when he was cast in the NBC sitcom The Office, a remake of the successful British TV series.
-In the series, a mockumentary about life at a mid-sized paper supply company, he played the role of Jim Halpert, an intelligent and mild-mannered sales representative and, in later seasons, co-manager of the paper distribution company Dunder Mifflin in Scranton, Pennsylvania.
-Krasinski and Jenna Fischer's characters also served as the central love interests of the series.
+In the series, a mockumentary about life at a mid-sized paper supply company, he played Jim Halpert, an intelligent and mild-mannered sales representative and, in later seasons, co-manager of the paper distribution company Dunder Mifflin in Scranton, Pennsylvania.
+Krasinski and Jenna Fischer's characters were also the series' love interests.